Paul Klee: The Life & Work of an Iconic Artist

 Two MenMeet, Each Supposing the Other to Be of Higher Rank, Paul Klee, 1903, MOMA

-Paul Klee had a pronounced sense of humor as a young boy, proven by his first caricatures.
-This can be seen for example in the etching Two Men Meet, Each Supposing the Other to Be of Higher Rank [Invention No. 6] from 1903.
-Because of the hair and beards, the two men were identified as Emperor Wilhelm II. and Franz Joseph I. Obviously confused by their nudity, which takes away all conventional references to honor, the two rulers face each other.
+Paul Klee had a pronounced sense of humor as a young boy, proven by his early caricatures.
+This can be seen, for example, in the etching Two Men Meet, Each Supposing the Other to Be of Higher Rank [Invention No. 6] from 1903.
+Because of the hair and beards, the two men were identified as Emperor Wilhelm II and Franz Joseph I. Obviously confused by their nudity, which takes away all conventional references to honor, the two rulers face each other.

 Portrait of Hans Wilhelm Klee, 1906, glass painting; with photo of Paul Klee by Hugo Erfurth, 1927